phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 - Learning from each other is more efficient.
 - Learning how to work in a team is important.

 The squad homework will start from the **third homework**.
 Please assemble your squad by then.
-You should let us know your squad members, squad name, [squad logo](https://openai.com/index/dall-e-3/), and [squad anthem](suno.com).
+You should let us know your squad members.
+Each squad should have a squad name, [squad logo](https://openai.com/index/dall-e-3/), and [squad anthem](suno.com).

 Each squad should discuss their own rules on how to work together.
 Each squad only needs to submit one repository for each homework/project.
 We will grade your homework based on the repository and all the squad members' will receive the same grade.
 See [Homework Submission Guidelines](syllabus.md#homework-submission-guidelines) for more details.